onchainlabs1/groq-classifier/DOCUMENTATION.md

 - `text`: The text to classify

 **Returns:**
-- A string representing the category ('positive', 'negative', 'question', 'informational', or 'uncertain')
+- A string representing the category ('positive', 'negative', 'question', 'informational', 'neutral', or 'uncertain')

 #### `get_category_description(category: str) -> str`